Croissanton/TurnQuest/Documentation/Contractual Project Documents/documentation.md

 - AbilitiesDialog
 	- Shows on the screen abilities of the players character in the CombatScreen.
+	- Based on the payer's character class chooses appropriate abilities.
 	- Includes some combat logic.
 - ConfirmationDialog
 	- Used to confirm changing the screen to another.
+- CreateClanDialog
+	- Responsible for creating a new clan with help of ClanManager class.
+	- Checks all the necessary condition for creating a clan.
+- DeleteClanDialog
+	- Responsible for deleting a clan with help of the ClanManager class.
+- JoinClanDialog
+	- Responsible for joining a clan with help of the ClanManager class.
+- LeaveClanDialog
+	- Responsible for joining a clan with help of the ClanManager class.
+	- Checks all the necessary conditions that need to be fulfilled to join the chosen clan.
+- LevelUpDialog
+	- Show on the screen information about achieving a new level.
+- GameOverDialog
+	- Shows on the screen the information about a lost fight.
+- VictoryDialog
+	- Shows on the screen the information about a won fight.
 - GameSelectionDialog
 	- Used in the MenuScreen to choose either the player wants to create a new account or sign up to continue the saved game state on his account.
 - InformationDialog